paulbuzakov/kakikata-shogun-ai/README.md

-# Kakikata Shogun Bot 🏯⚔️
+# Kakikata Shogun AI 🏯⚔️

 A Telegram bot that helps users improve their American English language skills.
 The bot uses OpenAI's GPT-4 model to provide natural, fluent corrections and explanations for English phrases.